EXD 178 (AI) (S)

 9. The licensee must make a record of all people who bring poultry and other captive birds to a gathering, or take such birds from a gathering, and keep the record for at least three months following the end of the gathering.
 The record must include at least the following information:

 - (iv) Number and type(s) of birds

 - (v) Details of the locations that birds came from, and went to after the gathering

-- (i) ensure that a veterinary surgeon is available during the whole time that birds are present at the gathering, and that they are consulted if birds show signs of ill-health or welfare problems; and
+- (i) ensure that a veterinary surgeon is available during the whole time that birds are present at the gathering and ensure they are consulted if birds show signs of ill-health or welfare problems; and

-- (ii) for poultry, ensure that a poultry expert, designated by the licensee, inspects each bird upon arrival for signs of ill-health or welfare problems, and refuses entry of any bird failing this inspection; and
+- (ii)ensure that an expert, designated by the licensee, inspects each bird on arrival for signs of ill-health or welfare problems and refuses entry of any bird failing this inspection; and

 - (iii) ensure that cleansing and disinfection facilities are available to gathering attendees on site, and good biosecurity practices are encouraged; and